 The South surrendered at the Appomattox Court House after having been left largely bankrupt and in ruins.

-Do you know any interesting or fun facts about the American Civil War?
-Share them here in the comments section below!
+Do you know any fun facts about the American Civil War?
+Share them in the comments below!